 In May 2011, ATI entered into an amendment to extend the maturity of the revolving portion of the Senior Secured Credit Facility from August 7, 2013 to August 7, 2016 and to give it flexibility to extend the maturity of the term loan portion of the Senior Secured Credit Facility at a later date.
-If we do not extend the term loan, both the term loan and the revolving portions of the Senior Secured Credit Facility will mature in August 2014.
 The amendment also increases ATI's ability to make foreign and general investments and resets the amount available for discounted voluntary prepayments of the term loan to \$750 million.